gaurav-arun/ebay-alerts/README.md

 ### Third-Party Services

-1. `eBay API Server` provides REST endpoints used by Alerts Service to fetch product information based on search phrases.
+1. `eBay API Server` provides REST endpoints that `Alerts Service` uses to fetch product information based on search phrases.
 2. `SMTP Server` sends out email notifications to the users.

 ## Project Structure
+⚠️ The visualization below only shows the directories and files that are relevant to understand the overall structure of the project.
 ```
 ├── README.md
 ├── alerts_backend